Gemma came to Acorns aged 14. Her family history included neglect, physical and psychological abuse, with a suspicion of sexual abuse unconfirmed.

 After living in several foster homes it was decided that she should move to residential care.
 At this point Taylor’s behaviours were becoming very risky and some professionals felt a period in a secure unit would have been a better option.

 At 10 years old, Taylor arrived at Stamford House and immediately began to thrive.

 She wasn’t going missing, wasn’t taking drugs, and wasn’t climbing out of windows!
 Taylor lived at Stamford House until she was 17, when she was supported to move into her own flat.
 She has since had her first baby and is just about to start driving lessons.
-Here is a letter Taylor wrote to the Stamford House team in August 2019;
+Click the link below to read a letter Taylor wrote to the Stamford House team in August 2019.

 You have taught me so many things, love, compassion, compromise, self worth, self respect, respect for others, to appreciate everything you’ve got, how to work hard, self-discipline and most importantly how to love!